-Veteran water polo coach among California boat fire victims
+2 Singaporeans among California boat fire victims

 VETERAN WATER POLO COACH

-Before Justin Dignam founded a payroll company he coached water polo at universities.
+Before Justin Dignam, 58, founded a payroll company he coached water polo at universities.

-Dignam was a veteran water polo player, who played at University of Richmond before coaching a team at Iona College and becoming the head coach of Wesleyan University’s men’s team, according to Team USA Water Polo.
+Dignam was a veteran water polo player who played at University of Richmond before coaching a team at Iona College and becoming the head coach of Wesleyan University’s men’s team, according to Team USA Water Polo.
 He also served as a referee.

 Big Fish Employer Services President Jeff Hill called Dignam a “fearless” CEO in a letter posted to the company’s website.
 Hill said he was heartbroken but promised to carry on in leading the company to honor what Dignam started when he founded it in 2003 in Placentia, California.